-The San Antonio River Authority is currently accepting applications for the Watershed Wise Rebate Program.
+The San Antonio River Authority (SARA) will begin accepting applications for the Watershed Wise Rebate Program on September 11, 2017.
 This program rebates construction of on-site stormwater best management practices (BMPs) to either new construction or retrofitting on property.
 The rebate program is available in Bexar, Wilson, Karnes, and Goliad counties.
 BMPs must be designed using SARA’s San Antonio River Basin Low Impact Development Technical Guidance Manual (SARB LID Technical Manual).
 In order to apply, projects need to have a minimum reimbursement request of $15,000 and a maximum of $100,000.
 Unit volume rebate amount is dependent on the BMP type.
-The applications deadline is January 31, 2017 at 5 p.m.

 - Rebate limits per project: Minimum $15,000, Maximum $100,000

 - No limit on number of BMPs per project

 - Limit of one application per project

 - Rebate only for construction of BMPs according to SARB LID Technical Manual